 Can I walk my dog if I’m self-isolating?
 Is it safe for someone else to walk my dog for me?

-You shouldn’t leave your house while self-isolating, so this would include taking your dog for a walk.
-If you have a private garden then you can take your dog there to go the toilet and to play games.
-However, a daily walk is really important for dogs’ physical and mental health, so if possible ask a friend or family member to take your dog out for you.
-You could also see if a professional dog walker can help you with this, but let anyone coming to collect your dog know in advance that you are self-isolating so they can take the proper precautions.
+You shouldn’t leave your home while self-isolating, which means you shouldn’t take your dog for a walk.
+However, daily walks are really important for your dog’s physical and mental health, so if possible, ask a friend, family member or professional dog walker to take your dog out for you.
+They will need know in advance that you are self-isolating, so they can take the proper precautions to keep everyone safe.

 Is it safe to stroke other people’s pets?

 At this time, we don’t advise stroking other people’s pets, especially if you are self-isolating.
 Although we don’t have any evidence to suggest that pets can spread Covid-19 directly, it’s possible that a pet could have the virus on their fur if they come into contact with someone with Covid-19, just like anything else we touch.
 The virus is most commonly passed from person to person through coughing and sneezing, but there is evidence that it can live on surfaces for some time.
 The length of time depends on the type of material, temperature and other factors.
 As this could include a pet’s fur, we recommend avoiding touching other people’s pets at this time especially if you have tested positive or are showing symptoms.

 Is it true that hand sanitisers/anti-bac gel is poisonous to dogs?